Rishi-1241/AQI/README.md

 2. **`extract_specific_div_content(soup)`**, **`extract_urls(soup, base_url)`**, and **`format_extracted_content(headings_content, div_content, urls)`**
    - **Overview:** `extract_specific_div_content(soup)` retrieves text from `div` elements with the class `refundPolicy`. `extract_urls(soup, base_url)` collects and resolves URLs from anchor tags, while `format_extracted_content(headings_content, div_content, urls)` combines and formats the extracted content into a structured output.

+## Code Overview

+### Storing Chunks in Firestore

+1. **Initialize Firestore Client and Read Data File**
+   - **Overview:** The Firestore client is set up using credentials from a JSON file, and the text data is read from a file.
+This ensures that the Firestore client is properly authenticated and the data is ready for processing.

+2. **Process and Store Text Chunks**
+   - **Overview:** The text data is split into smaller chunks using `RecursiveCharacterTextSplitter`.
+These chunks are then embedded with OpenAI embeddings and stored in a Firestore collection.
+If the collection already contains documents, it avoids re-insertion.

+3. **Subsequent Steps**
+   - **Overview:** After storing the chunks and their embeddings in Firestore, the system will use indexing methods to efficiently retrieve relevant chunks based on user queries.
+This process ensures that the chatbot can deliver accurate and contextually appropriate responses by accessing the stored data effectively.